SafwanBackar/SafwanBackar/README.md

-Hi 👋 My name is Safwan Backar
+Hi there, my name is Safwan Backar
 ==============================

 Software developer
 ------------------

 I like coding.